Mueller Testimony Likely Disappointing To Both Democrats & Republicans, CNN’s Chris Cillizza Says

 The Washington Post reported in April that Mueller wrote a letter to Barr complaining that his four-page memo to Congress summarizing his findings “did not fully capture the context, nature, and substance” of his report.

-Cillizza also said that Mueller’s demeanor, which he described as “shaky,” wasn’t playing too well for Democrats, who had hoped his testimony would convince the American people of the presidents actions and inactions.
+Cillizza also said that Mueller’s demeanor, which he described as “shaky,” wasn’t playing too well for Democrats, who had hoped his testimony would convince the American people of the president’s actions and inactions.
 Cillizza noted that Mueller contradicted himself and his report in telling a Republican member of congress that collusion and conspiracy were two separate things.

 As USA Today notes, the Mueller report said “collusion is largely synonymous with conspiracy,” though Mueller had disagreed when Republican Rep. Doug Collins of Georgia asked him if he believed the terms to be synonymous.
-Mueller would eventually defer to his April report, per USA Today.
+Mueller would eventually defer to his April report.

-The CNN commentator noted that during an otherwise dull testimony from Mueller, the former special counsel sprung to action to defend himself against accusations about political affiliations in office.
+The CNN commentator noted that during an otherwise dull testimony from Mueller, the former special counsel sprung to action to defend himself against accusations of political affiliations in office.
 Mueller claimed he never once in his 25 years inquired about a political affiliation of someone in his office, per CNN.